 2022 - 2023 diversity efforts in action

-- In Summer 2020, the Department established a new outreach program in collaboration with CSUN, CSU San Bernadino, and Cal State Los Angeles.
-The objective of the CSU Math Bridge Summer Program is to contribute to the ability and motivation of high-potential Cal State students to apply to PhD programs in math.
-Based on UCLA’s campus, the five-week program includes an intense review of advanced undergraduate math, followed by short courses of guided reading and problem solving, and a course of preparation for the math subject GRE.
-This year, six students successfully completed the program and intend to take the GRE in the fall.
+The Department will continue the outreach program in collaboration with CSU Northridge, CSU San Bernadino, and Cal State Los Angeles.
+The objective of the CSU Math Summer Bridge Program is to contribute to the ability and motivation of high-potential Cal State students to apply to PhD programs in math.
+The five-week program includes an intense review of advanced undergraduate math, followed by short courses of guided reading and problem solving that offer a first taste of the more open-ended research that PhD students undertake.

-- Professor Inwon Kim has been selected to be the Department’s first ombudsperson, an independent person (with a less official role) who may act as a mediator for any grievances, instances of discrimination, or sexual harassment.
+- Professor Monica Visan has been selected to be the Department’s ombudsperson, an independent person (with a less official role) who may act as a mediator for any grievances, instances of discrimination, or sexual harassment.
 Please reach out by emailing ombuds[at]math.ucla.edu.
 For more information about the role of an ombudsperson, please visit: http://www.ombuds.ucla.edu/FAQ.htm

 - The Department has formed a new committee for Equity, Diversity & Inclusion (EDI) comprised of faculty, postdoctoral scholars, staff, and graduate students.
 Its task is to initiate and coordinate EDI efforts by working to improve departmental climate and to create more inclusive physical and virtual spaces.
 The committee is the point of contact for everybody in the Department who wants to bring forward concerns or mention ideas and suggestions related to EDI and information policy.
 Please submit your suggestions/feedback to our Feedback Form.

 - The Department will host the 2021 WimSoCal Symposium for Women in Mathematics.
 WimSoCal is hosted by a different University each year with the goal of bringing together women mathematicians from the Southern California region in order to nurture collaborations and provide a framework for mentoring.
 More details will be announced shortly.

 OPPORTUNITIES FOR WOMEN